 Cryptocurrency exchanges: Illegal

-The People’s Bank of China (PBOC) banned financial institutions from handling Bitcoin transactions in 2013, and went further by banning ICOs and domestic cryptocurrency exchanges in 2017.
-Unsurprisingly, China does not consider cryptocurrencies to be legal tender and the country has a global reputation for harsh cryptocurrency regulations.
+The People’s Bank of China (PBOC) banned financial institutions from handling Bitcoin transactions in 2013 and went further by banning ICOs and domestic cryptocurrency exchanges in 2017.
+In justifying the ban, PBOC described ICO financing (that raises virtual currencies like Bitcoin or Ethereum via the irregular sale and circulation of tokens) as public financing without approval which is illegal under Chinese law.
+Unsurprisingly, China does not consider cryptocurrencies to be legal tender and the country has a global reputation for strict currency control regulations on the majority of foreign currencies, including cryptocurrencies.
+Under a 2020 amendment to China’s Civil Code, the government ruled that state-approved cryptocurrencies had the status of property for the purposes of determining inheritances.

-Although domestic cryptocurrency exchanges are under a blanket ban in China, workarounds are possible using foreign platforms and websites which China’s internet firewall doesn’t catch.
-Despite the near-comprehensive prohibition on crypto trading and related services, the law in China currently still permits crypto mining activities – although there are signs that this could change soon.
+Although domestic cryptocurrency exchanges are under a blanket ban in China, workarounds are possible using foreign platforms and websites (the majority of which are not regulated by China).
+Despite the near-comprehensive prohibition on crypto trading and related services, the law in China currently still permits crypto mining activities: while a ban on mining had been considered, in 2019 the government reconfirmed that it would remain legal but would be increasingly subject to global geopolitical sanctions and export control implications.

 Cryptocurrencies: Not legal tender